-The bill amends Arkansas Code 11-3-204(a)(1) to allow current or former employers to disclose substantiated allegations of sexual abuse or harassment against an employee to a prospective employer, provided that the current or former employee gives written consent.
+The bill amends Arkansas Code 11-3-204(a)(1) to allow current or former employers to disclose substantiated allegations of sexual abuse or harassment against an employee to a prospective employer, provided that there is written consent from the employee.
 This change aims to enhance transparency in hiring practices, particularly concerning serious allegations that could impact workplace safety and culture.

 Act 369: 11-3-204(a)